Feature-Driven Strategies for Trading Wind Power and Hydrogen: Conclusion

 This paper explains how hybrid power plants with co-located wind turbines and an electrolyzer can implement efficient feature-driven models to learn from historical data and make informed day-ahead trading decisions.
 The proposed feature-driven model derive trading (selling or buying) decisions in the day-ahead electricity market, as well as a hydrogen production schedule for the next day, fulfilling the minimum daily hydrogen quota.
 This is a pragmatic solution, which properly accounts for wind power and price uncertainty without the need to generate probabilistic forecasts or solve complex stochastic optimization problems.
 Our numerical analysis shows that the proposed feature-driven models outperform the deterministic model, and require less adjustment in real time.
 In addition, they result in a final profit which is close to that in hindsight.

 For future work, it is of interest to explore the performance of the model in a non-stationary environment.
 This could be tackled by developing online decision-making methods, similar to the one proposed in \cite{miguel} for wind power trading only.
+Another valuable potential of implementing an online decision-making method is an expansion of the adjustment model to account for the uncertainty in the prediction of the balancing price and thereby improve the value of real-time adjustment.
 It is also interesting to include more complex physical characteristics of the electrolyzer, such as non-linear efficiency and degradation curves, and add more relevant assets to the hybrid power plant, such as battery and hydrogen storage.